HenrikBengtsson/matrixStats/revdep/README.md

 0 errors | 0 warnings | 0 notes

-## crlmm (1.35.0)
+## crlmm (1.32.0)
 Maintainer: Benilton S Carvalho <benilton@unicamp.br>, Robert Scharpf <rscharpf@jhsph.edu>, Matt Ritchie
  <mritchie@wehi.EDU.AU>

-0 errors | 0 warnings | 6 notes
+0 errors | 1 warning  | 5 notes

 ```
+checking dependencies in R code ...
+WARNING
+'library' or 'require' call not declared from: ‘limma’
+'library' or 'require' calls in package code:
+  ‘RUnit’ ‘limma’
+  Please use :: or requireNamespace() instead.
+  See section 'Suggested packages' in the 'Writing R Extensions' manual.
+Unexported object imported by a ':::' call: ‘Biobase:::assayDataEnvLock’
+  See the note in ?`:::` about the use of this operator.

 checking installed package size ...
 NOTE
-  installed size is  5.1Mb
+  installed size is  5.3Mb
   sub-directories of 1Mb or more:
     data   2.7Mb

 checking DESCRIPTION meta-information ...
 NOTE
 Versioned 'LinkingTo' value for ‘preprocessCore’ is only usable in R >= 3.0.2

-checking dependencies in R code ...
-NOTE
-'library' or 'require' call to ‘RUnit’ in package code.
-  Please use :: or requireNamespace() instead.
-  See section 'Suggested packages' in the 'Writing R Extensions' manual.
-Unexported object imported by a ':::' call: ‘Biobase:::assayDataEnvLock’
-  See the note in ?`:::` about the use of this operator.

 checking R code for possible problems ...
 NOTE
 .test: no visible global function definition for ‘defineTestSuite’